Table of Contents

 Silky Saws PocketBoy Curve Professional Folding Saw 130mm Large Teeth – 726-13 – Runner Up

-- The curved blade coupled with pul- cut technology results in the fastest cutting speed available - approximately 15-20% faster than straight...
+- The curved blade coupled with pull-cut technology results in the fastest cutting speed available - approximately 15-20% faster than straight...

-- The blade is taper ground to reduce resistance resulting in smoother, easier, faster cutting performance
+- Blade length is 5 1/8" (7 teeth per inch configuration) taper ground to reduce resistance resulting in smoother, easier, faster cutting...

 For those familiar with saws, it might be a bit of a surprise to see Silky Saws so far down our list.
 That is certainly not due to a lack of experience as Silky Saws is the second-oldest company we reviewed, celebrating its centennial anniversary this year.
 On top of that, Silky Saws, as the name might imply, is also the only company on our list that specializes in saws and other cutting tools.
 To be fair, this is definitely the top-performing folding saw on our list, but it can be a bit more limited in terms of some of its versatility.
 It also does not help that the Silky Saws PocketBoy folding saw is by far one of the most expensive products we came across.

 No matter how you look at it, it is definitely hard to deny the Silky Saws folding saw’s ability to cut.
 For one, this is folding saw uses Japanese steel which has one of the highest carbon contents that we found.
 This helps keep the saw’s teeth sharp while also making the saw blade generally more durable compared to most other products.
 On top of that, the PocketBoy folding saw also provides a truly advanced tooth geometry with the Mirai-Me design that simultaneously cuts more material per stroke while preventing the blade from binding by removing the sawdust.
 The teeth also employ and off-set arrangement coupled with 7 tpi for incredibly aggressive cuts.